Mr-HaleYa/MWS-Hardware/PCB/README.md

 Changed the pins that power the board to use the pins on the back of the TTGO so we have all battery protections that are included.
 Altered the MPPT heat cutout to have a second small PCB be built inside of it with small bridges so it can be removed and used as the temp sensor for the Ultrasonic Sensor.

 ##### Added
+- Connectors for battery pads on the back of ttgo
 - Backward battery protection
 - overcharge Protection
 - Over-Discharge protection